Athens & Tolon

 For more information about this program on Facebook

 Academics and Courses Application, Cost, and Important Details

 IMPORTANT NOTE: It is possible that not all TnCIS programs or all TnCIS courses are available at your institution.
 A complete listing of courses offered at each member institution is available at www.tncis.org/members.
 Please contact your TnCIS campus representative for instructions on registering and paying fees.

-Excursions: There will be multiple excursions in and around the Tolon and Athens vicinities.
-Excursions may include visits to Mycenae and Epidaurus, Olympia, Corinth, Delphi, Patras, the temple of Poseidon, the Acropolis, and the Ancient Agora.
+Excursions may include: There will be multiple excursions in and around the Tolon and Athens vicinities.
+Excursions may include visits to Ephesus, Mycenae and Epidaurus, Olympia, Corinth, Delphi, Patras, the temple of Poseidon, the Acropolis, and the Ancient Agora.